zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/ios/wiki/going-further/environment-variables.md

 # Environment variables

 PojavLauncher uses many environment variables (don’t confuse with JVM arguments!) to configure the game.
-You can specify some of them by typing the keys on a file called `custom_env.txt`, with a line break after each key.
+You can specify some of them by typing the keys on a file called `custom_env.txt` (in /var/mobile/Documents/.pojavlauncher), with a line break after each key.

 ### Some basic environment variables